In 1944 – The Second & Last Expedition

 BLADETL (Blain’s Detachment) Major ‘Bob’ Blain

-Volunteer force of six officers and 60 men used for diversion, sabotage and reconnaissance.
+Volunteer force of six officers and 60 men (primarily British and West Africans) used for diversion, sabotage and reconnaissance.
 The group landed in special gliders which were capable of being hoisted back into the air by C-47 Dakotas equipped with snatching gear.

 Gliderborne Commando Engineers